St. John Paul the Great Fellowship

 The following textbooks will be used during the course of this fellowship training program:

-- Hilgers TW: The Medical and Surgical Practice of NaProTECHNOLOGY, Pope Paul VI Institute Press, Omaha, NE, 2004.
+- Hilgers TW: The Medical and Surgical Practice of NaProTECHNOLOGY, Saint Paul VI Institute Press, Omaha, NE, 2004.

 - Hilgers TW: Reproductive Anatomy and Physiology: A Primer for FertilityCare Professionals.
-Pope Paul VI Institute Press, Omaha, NE, 2002.
+Saint Paul VI Institute Press, Omaha, NE, 2002.

 A criterion-referenced final examination will be given to the fellow at the conclusion of the fellowship program.
 A score of 75.0% or greater will be necessary for the completion of that examination.
 In order to satisfactorily complete the fellowship program, the fellow must progress satisfactorily during the course of the year, complete the FertilityCare™ Medical Consultant course assignments and content, complete one research project and satisfactorily complete the criterion-reference examination.